Unavailable This product is currently out of stock Add to Basket Just added: Qty Total Basket Adding... Thank you!

 Shipping

 Yes.
-If you know you are unlikely to be in when your package arrives, you can add a note to your order during checkout for us to pass on to the postman.
+If you know you are unlikely to be in when your package arrives, you can add a note to your order during checkout for the courier or post person.

 We are more than happy for locals to collect meals from us, but please be aware that we do not handle cash on the premesis.
 Just let us know when you would like to pick-up when you place your order.